-There are a multitude of requirements management tools in the marketplace (e.g., IBM DNG, Siemens Polarion, Jama Software, Helix).
+There is a multitude of requirements management tools in the marketplace (e.g., IBM DNG, Siemens Polarion, JAMA Software, Helix).
 How does an organization make the important decision of which is best for its needs when the options are endless or when using Microsoft Word/Excel or Google Docs for requirements management can be considered?
 Is there even one tool that can meet all of the organization’s needs?
 This blog will describe why selecting a tool based on one specific departmental need, such as requirements management, might be impractical.

 To begin the search, here are five items that might be considered:

 - The range of costs can vary significantly.
 For a small organization, some of the larger toolchains may not be affordable.
 On the other hand, some of the smaller tools may not address parts of requirements management that are critical for Automotive Safety Integrity Level (ASIL) D development.